salamander97/EmployeeManagement/README.md

 **Author** :pencil2: Salamander :raised_hand:

-Hope this Readme covers all the information about your employee management application.
-Appreciate your feedback to improve it. :pray: :tada:
+Hope this Readme covers all the information about your employee management application.:pray: :tada: